tailcallhq/tailcallhq.github.io/docs/config-generation.md

 ### Effortless gRPC Integration

-Tailcall simplifies the process of generating GraphQL schemas from Proto files.
+Tailcall simplifies the process of generating GraphQL schemas from gRPC.
 By specifying the proto file path, Tailcall parses it and generates the corresponding GraphQL types and queries within minutes.

-1. **Proto File Integration**: In the following example, we demonstrate how to generate a GraphQL schema from a `news.proto` file.
+1. **gRPC Integration**: In the following example, we demonstrate how to generate a GraphQL schema from a `news.proto` file.

    This configuration allows Tailcall to parse the proto file, generate a GraphQL schema and save it to the output path provided in the configuration.